MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-managing-teams.md

 - **NEW** commands (for example, ``New-CsTeamsMeetingPolicy``): Creates new policies for your organization to assign to users in your organization.
 Not all policies support the creation of custom policies.
 Often this is to ensure that the policies you use in your organization have a supported combination of settings.

 - **SET** commands (for example, ``Set-CsTeamsMeetingPolicy``): Sets particular values on a given policy.
 Some policies don't have SET commands available, or they contain parameters that can't be customized in the policy.
 The PowerShell descriptions tell you which parameters can't be customized.
-  - To edit the policy that will by default be assigned to users in your organization who do not have a custom policy assigned, run ``Set-Cs<PolicyName> -Identity Global``.
+  - To edit the policy that will by default be assigned to users in your organization who don't have a custom policy assigned, run ``Set-Cs<PolicyName> -Identity Global``.

 - **REMOVE** commands (for example, ``Remove-CsTeamsMeetingPolicy``): Deletes a custom policy that has been created in your tenant.
-If you delete a custom policy that has been assigned to at least one user in your organization, that user will fall back to the global policy.
+If you delete a custom policy that has been assigned to at least one user in your organization, that user falls back to the global policy.
   - You can’t actually remove the global policy in your organization, but if you want to reset the global policy in your organization to the Microsoft-provided default settings, run ``Remove-Cs<PolicyName> -Identity Global``.

 - **GRANT** command (for example, ``Grant-CsTeamsMeetingPolicy``): Assigns a policy to a particular user.